 The Compound Interest of Intelligence

 Physical attributes peak and decline.
 Tactical heuristics max out in weeks.
-But game intelligence compounds.
+Game intelligence compounds.
 The patterns you recognize this year become the foundation for next year's patterns.
 What you build now compounds for a career.

 Xavi controlled matches at 35 through pure perception.
 Modric won the Ballon d'Or at 33.
 Pirlo orchestrated a World Cup final at 34.
 These weren't physical peaks.
 They were knowledge peaks, built over decades.

 The players who look like they have "all the time in the world"?
-They're not physically faster.
-They see earlier, decide sooner, and act with more certainty, because their knowledge lets them comprehend the game the way a fluent reader comprehends a book.
+They're not faster.
+They see earlier, decide sooner, act with more certainty — because their knowledge lets them comprehend the game the way a fluent reader comprehends a book.
+Instantly.
+Without conscious effort.
+Meaning arriving the moment their eyes take in the scene.

 They're not reading the game word by word.
 They're reading it in chunks, at the speed of sight.